Donny Woolagoodja

-Yornadaiyn (Donny) Woolagoodja (born 1947) is an Aboriginal Australian artist.
-He is a member of the Worrorra people of the Kimberley area of Western Australia.
+Yornadaiyn (Donny) Woolagoodja (1947-2022) was an Aboriginal Australian artist.
+He was a member of the Worrorra people of the Kimberley area of Western Australia.

 Career

-Woolagoodja is the first chairman of the Mowanjum Artists Centre.
+Woolagoodja was the first chairman of the Mowanjum Artists Centre.

 Woolagoodja's giant Wandjina artwork featured at the opening ceremony of the Sydney 2000 Olympic Games.
 Similar works were also featured at the 2016 Vivid Sydney festival's Lighting of the Sails celebration.

 Personal

 Donny Woolagoodja was born in 1947 at the Kunmunya Mission on the Kimberley coast, the son of Sam Woolagoodja.
+Woolagoodja died in 2022 aged 75.